Hyperpy/hyperpy.decentral1.se/index.md

 time for it alongside the rest of \$life.
 With that said, please do [come and say hello](#get-in-touch)!

+We are tracking our progress on [this project board](https://github.com/users/decentral1se/projects/1).

 The two main needs we have right now are are 1. applying for grant funding 2. python programming.